-The Board has also determined that Messrs.
-Henos and Pearson qualify as "audit committee financial experts," as defined in applicable SEC rules.
-The Board made a qualitative assessment of Mr. Henos's and Mr. Pearson's level of knowledge and experience based on a number of factors, including their formal education and expertise with financial and accounting matters.
+The Board has also determined that Dr. Baldwin, Mr. Pearson and Mr. Junius each qualify as an "audit committee financial expert," as defined in applicable SEC rules.
+The Board made a qualitative assessment of each committee member's level of knowledge and experience based on a number of factors, including their formal education and expertise with financial and accounting matters.